bioinformaticsdotca/IDE_2023/module8/README.md

 ---

 <a name="exercise-host-filtering"></a>
-## Step 3: Host read filtering
+### Step 3: Host read filtering

 The next step is to remove any host reads (in this case Human reads) from our dataset as we are not focused on examining host reads.
-There are several different tools that can be used to filter out host reads such as Kraken2, BLAST, KAT and others.
-In this demonstration, we have selected to run KAT followed by Kraken2, but you could likely accomplish something similar directly in Kraken2.
+There are several different tools that can be used to filter out host reads such as Bowtie2 or KAT.
+In this demonstration, we have selected to run KAT followed by Kraken2, but you could likely accomplish something similar by using Bowtie2 followed by Kraken2.

 Command documentation is available [here](http://kat.readthedocs.io/en/latest/using.html#sequence-filtering)